If you want to maximise your sales online, you need great images.

 The key lies in using a good mix of both and placing the right type of images in various places around your website.

 You can either hire a professional photographer or DIY!
 It takes a little practice but you can take amazing photos with your phone and use Deepetch to get backgrounds removed for a very low cost.
-If you’re already using Canva Pro*, you can deep-etch your photos there too!
+If you’re already using Canva Pro, you can deep-etch your photos there too using the background remover.

 Next up: Learn about which file formats you need and how to brief a photographer.